nlazzari/dr-search/README.md

 $ knex migrate:latest
 ```

-Seed the database with pre-scraped data by running this job script:
+Seed the database with pre-scraped data (doctors accepting patients residing in the top 50 largest municipalities by population) by running this job script:
 ```
 $ node jobs/seedDoctorData.js
 ```